jessejc-UW/596_Final_Project_JesseCastleberry/README.md

 - Epochs: 1000 (maximum, early-stopping will typically end the training run much sooner than this.)
 - Loss: `SmoothL1Loss()`

+## Acknowledgments

+This work draws on foundational concepts in radar systems and signal processing as presented in:

+- M. I. Skolnik (Ed.), *Radar Handbook*, 3rd ed., McGraw–Hill, 2008.

+Additional tools and resources used in this project include:

+- PyTorch for neural network training and inference
+- NumPy and SciPy for numerical computation and signal processing
+- Matplotlib for data visualization

 ## License

 Released under the GNU GPLv3 License.